 Beyond that, Christopher Priest throws a lot into the mix, but for over half this book the fascinating Deathstroke of the opening volumes remains a character submerged into an ensemble cast.
 Others play roles almost as large as his, and some are barely used beyond a few lines of dialogue for several chapters at a time.
 It pulls together as a superhero team comic, but as it’s Deathstroke’s name providing the title, there’s a reasonable right to expect more of him.

 The final two chapters count for a lot, again complex, again innovative and still finding the room to have Deathstroke face off against Super-Man, this time the Chinese version, nicely incorporated.
 It brings most ongoing plotlines to a satisfactory end, although thankfully isn’t Priest planning to jump ship.
-A team-up/battle with Batman is next, with just enough mystery remaining to set up the final pages is actually continued in Arkham, and you can skip straight to it, although that would mean missing an exploration of Deathstroke’s antagonistic relationship with Batman through the years in Batman vs. Deathstroke.
+Continuity involves a choice here.
+The mystery set up very nicely in the final pages is actually continued in Arkham, and you can skip straight to it, although that would mean missing an exploration of Deathstroke’s antagonistic relationship with Batman through the years in Batman vs. Deathstroke.